 We see this condition typically develop around the 20th week of pregnancy and up to 25 percent of all pregnancies in the US now feature women with pre-eclampsia.

 This is a common condition that doctors and nurses need to be on the look out for.
-Even before symptoms develop, doctors can be prepared by obtaining a full medical history for their patient, including family histories.
+Even before symptoms develop, doctors can be prepared by obtaining a full medical history for their patients, including family histories.
 There are many pre-existing conditions that increase a woman’s risk of developing pre-eclampsia and doctors should note these.
 Some of them include a family history of pre-eclampsia, high blood pressure, obesity, and African American ethnicity.
 Also, older women are at higher risk of developing the condition.

 The bottom line is this – yes, pre-eclampsia is dangerous, but it is very treatable, unlike many other pregnancy-related conditions.
 Doctors and nurses should never ignore signs of pre-eclampsia or say they are just “normal pregnancy hardships.”